Here at My Family Life Insurance, we are asked often about indexed universal life insurance (IUL).

 - Potential for higher crediting interest, resulting in greater cash value, compared to a traditional universal life policy.

-- Interest credited is linked to the performance of an index like the S&P 500.
+- Interest credited is linked to the performance of a market index like the S&P 500.

-- Offers cash value protection against index declines through a guaranteed floor
+- Offers cash value protection against index declines through a guaranteed floor, usually 0%

 What Is It Not